Use OCI Cloud Controller Manager on Oracle Cloud Native Environment

 Test on a Control Plane Node

 With a LoadBalancer Service type, the IP address and port to test is the EXTERNAL-IP address and port of the service, which is the OCI LoadBalancer Listener.
-The request is then sent to the OCI LoadBalancer Backend.
+The OCI LoadBalancer sends the request to the OCI LoadBalancer Backend.
 The OCI LoadBalancer Backend then routes traffic to the secondary NodePort Service running on the specific node and then to the Pod.

 Using this specific test requires a node where kubectl exists.